patiences/patiences.github.io/_posts/first-foray-into-open-source.md

 ---
-title: First Foray into Open Source
+title: First foray into open source
 excerpt: or, How to Contribute to Open Source for the First Time...
 date: '2018-03-14T00:00:00.322Z'
 tags: [open source]